wizcamp/wizcamp-realms-demo/session-guides/SESSION-03.md

 Let's use React DevTools to see how **shared state** works behind the scenes and experiment with changing it manually.

-1. **Open DevTools**: Press F12 or right-click → Inspect
+1. **Open** DevTools by pressing F12 or right-clicking → Inspect
-2. **Find Components tab**: Look for "Components" next to Console, Network, etc.
+2. **Find** Components tab by looking for "Components" next to Console, Network, etc.
-3. **Locate GameProvider**: Click on GameProvider in the component tree
+3. **Locate** GameProvider by clicking on GameProvider in the component tree
-4. **Examine the hooks**: Look for the screen state value (if you don't see hook names clearly, click the gear icon and enable "Parse hook names")
+4. **Examine** the hooks by looking for the screen state value (if you don't see hook names clearly, click the gear icon and enable "Parse hook names")
-5. **Experiment with state**: Change the screen value from "splash" to "playing" and watch the UI update!
+5. **Experiment** with state by changing the screen value from "splash" to "playing" and watch the UI update!
-6. **Change it back**: Set it back to "splash" to see the SplashScreen return
+6. **Change** it back by setting it back to "splash" to see the SplashScreen return